In parakeets, two genes, B and Y, contribute to two different pig... | Channels for Pearson+

 3. Extensions to Mendelian Inheritance Epistasis and Complementation

 In parakeets, two genes, B and Y, contribute to two different pigment-producing biosynthetic pathways that produce either blue or yellow pigment.
 The wild-type parakeets have feathers that are green with a mixture of blue and yellow.
 They are also found to have blue feathers (due to the absence of yellow pigment), yellow feathers (due to the lack of blue pigment), and white feathers (the absence of both pigments).
-Using this information, determine the genotype of pure-breeding yellow parakeets.
+Determine the genotype of the F1 progeny when a pure-breeding blue parakeet is mated to a pure-breeding yellow parakeet.

 In parakeets, two genes, B and Y, contribute to two different pigment-producing biosynthetic pathways that produce either blue or yellow pigment.
 The wild-type parakeets have feathers that are green with a mixture of blue and yellow.
 They are also found to have blue feathers (due to the absence of yellow pigment), yellow feathers (due to the lack of blue pigment), and white feathers (the absence of both pigments).
-Using this information, determine the genotype of pure-breeding yellow parakeets.
+Determine the genotype of the F1 progeny when a pure-breeding blue parakeet is mated to a pure-breeding yellow parakeet.

 ANSWERS OPTIONS